 First Year Writing Program FAQ

-Below are some of the frequently asked questions about the First Year Writing Program.
+Below are some frequently asked questions from students about First-year Writing courses.

 Should I take WRTG 120?